-Edit: Effective February 23, 2022, Failover/Final Destination URIs are available on the dashboard.
+Edit: Effective February 23, 2022, Failover/Final Destination URIs are available in the Bandwidth App.
 Learn more here

 What would happen to your calls if a failure prevented traffic from being routed to your usual inbound call routes?
 A great, albeit little-known, feature that Bandwidth offers provides increased reliability in call routing so that you’re able to failover to an alternative phone number to ensure that inbound calls get connected.